Bedrock-OSS/bedrock-wiki/docs/contribute-how-to.md

 ## GitHub Desktop

-GitHub Desktop is used to download GitHub Repositories, so you can edit them locally.
+[GitHub Desktop](https://desktop.github.com) is used to download GitHub Repositories, so you can edit them locally.
 Its possible to do this with Git, a command line tool, instead, but this is a bit more advanced and won't be covered in this tutorial.

-#### Download

-Visit https://desktop.github.com and download GitHub Desktop.

 ![](/assets/images/contribute/setting_up_software/ghdesktop/ghd_download.png)